Emily8883/RoyHarris_Portfolio/readme.md

 npx serve
 ```

-Then open the local address shown in the terminal.
+Then open the local URL shown in the terminal.

-## Editing Notes
+## Notes

-- Keep relative file paths intact when moving or renaming assets.
+- Keep relative paths intact when moving or renaming assets.
-- Update shared navigation in each HTML file if you change menu items.
+- Update navigation and shared UI elements in each HTML file if menu structure changes.
-- The main site styling is in `css/main.css` and `css/roy-harris.css`.
+- Primary styles are in `css/main.css` and `css/roy-harris.css`.
-- The main homepage hero copy and contact link live in `index.html`.
+- Homepage hero content is defined in `index.html` and `indexpersonal2.html`.

 ## Contact